sayheylaura/sayheylaura.github.io/src/content/blog/type-coercion-in-javascript.md

 ## Table of contents

+## What the heck is type coercion?

 **Type coercion** is the _implicit_ conversion of a value from one data type to another.
 It occurs in JavaScript because it's a **dynamically typed language**: value types are not declared explicitly, but inferred by the interpreter at runtime.

 Because of this feature, when values of different data types are compared or used together in an expression, some of them may be implicitly coerced into another data type.

 ## Kinds of type coercion

-Let's take a look at the main kinds of type coercion in JavaScript!
+Let's now take a look at the main kinds of type coercion in JavaScript!

 ### Number (and other value types) to String coercion